Did Jesus think of himself as God?

-Jesus believed God to be the Greater One, not as a coequal with himself, and placed himself with the rest of humanity when he invokes God in the Bible: “the Lord our God” (Mark: 12: 29), and “my God and your God.”
+Jesus believed God is the Greater One, not as a coequal with himself.
+Jesus placed himself with the rest of humanity when he invokes God in the Bible: “the Lord our God” (Mark: 12: 29), and “my God and your God.”
 (John 20:17).

 Jesus emphasized on keeping the commandments as the way to enter a virtuous life.

 A man called Jesus ‘good’.
 He answered: “Why do you call me good?”

 Jesus worshiped God and cried for His help